falixchong/cp4i-praticum-event-stream/MQAPI.md

 ![ACE Toolkit REST API with MQ Step 4](images/2022-06-28_12-28-17.png)

+5. The REST API will be displayed, scroll to the right if needed to open the sunflow operation as shown in the image to proceed to implement the API logic.

 ![ACE Toolkit REST API with MQ Step 5](images/2022-06-28_12-31-05.png)

+6. The *Message Flow Editor* will be open with only the *Input* and *Output* terminals.
+Double click the tab to maximize the editor and work with the flow.

 ![ACE Toolkit REST API with MQ Step 6](images/2022-06-28_12-32-33.png)
 ![ACE Toolkit REST API with MQ Step 7](images/2022-06-28_12-37-45.png)
 ![ACE Toolkit REST API with MQ Step 8](images/2022-06-28_12-40-26.png)